ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 You may recognize that implementing operators via extension or lifting looks quite similar.
 In both cases, one usually implements a `FlowableSubscriber` (`Observer`, etc) that takes a downstream `Subscriber`, implements the business logic in the `onXXX` methods and somehow (manually or as part of `lift()`'s lifecycle) gets subscribed to an upstream source.

-The benefit of applying the Reactive-Streams design to all base reactive types is that each consumer type is now an interface and can be applied to operators that have to extend some class.
+The benefit of applying the Reactive Streams design to all base reactive types is that each consumer type is now an interface and can be applied to operators that have to extend some class.
 This was a pain in 1.x because `Subscriber` and `SingleSubscriber` are classes themselves, plus `Subscriber.request()` is a protected-final method and an operator's `Subscriber` can't implement the `Producer` interface at the same time.
 In 2.x there is no such problem and one can have both `Subscriber`, `Subscription` or even `Observer` together in the same consumer type.

 # Operator fusion